How to buy Stellar Lumens (XLM)

 Stellar provides a decentralized international payment network, which enables fast transactions with low fees.
-In this post I’ll explain a bit about the Stellar currency known as Lumens, or XLM, and how to buy it online.
+In this post, we’ll explain a bit about the Stellar currency, known as Lumens (XLM), and how to purchase it through a reliable Stellar exchange.

 How to Buy Stellar Lumens Summary